 Marguerite Burghardt, head of the Trade Finance Competence Centre for BNP Paribas, has stated: “This will benefit the entire supply chain ecosystem, enabling financial institutions to broaden the scope of their financing offers and to propose financial incentives to their customer clients, based on their environmental and social standards.”

 This is only possible through the adoption, and utilisation, of blockchain.
-It’s therefore easy to see why big businesses are investing time, money and resources in to exploiting this technology.
+It’s therefore easy to see why big businesses are investing time, money and resources to exploiting this technology.
 Its potential makes it enticing.

 Blockchain’s Scope in Supply Chains